santi1110/bd-immutability-and-final-photo-filters/README.md

 ## Before Starting

 We'll be using image files as resources to test our converter.
-To make sure we can run and debug our tests in IntelliJ, do the following:

-Update the Working Directory for `PrimePhotoConverterManualTester`:
-1. Open 'Run' -> 'Edit Configurations' from the menu
-2. Select 'PrimePhotoConverterManualTester' from the list of applications in the left panel
-3. Set 'Working Directory' to be the path to your Unit 4 Snippets package, not the workspace (the path may vary based on how your workspace is set up, but may look something like `/Volumes/workplace/<workspace name>/src/<alias>ATAClassroomSnippets_U4`
-4. Select 'Apply' and rerun

-Mark the `src/resources` folder as a resources root:
-1. Right click the folder
-2. Select 'Mark Directory as'
-3. Choose 'Resources Root'
-    * Do not select 'unmark as...' since that means they already are marked as resource roots, and IntelliJ should be able to access files within those folders.

-Now try out the converter!
 Run the main method in `PrimePhotoConverterManualTester`.
-If you have any trouble running it, double check that you've completed the above steps.
 When it finishes running open up the `src/output` folder.
 You should see a few dalmatian files, one for sepia, one for greyscale, and one for inversion.
 Take a look - we somehow made a dalmatian puppy not cute!
 If you want to see a cute sepia dalmatian, run the other test in the main method that we have commented out.
 The result file will be in the `src/output` folder.
 We have a timestamp in the path, so the results